connext/monorepo/packages/deployments/contracts/README.md

 yarn workspace @connext/nxtp-contracts export
 ```

+Congratulations!
+You have deployed the contracts.
+To configure them properly, see the Amarok Tasks below.

 **NOTE:** Once you have deployed the contracts, you will then need to update (if necessary) and redeploy the subgraphs.
 See [here](https://github.com/connext/nxtp/tree/main/modules/subgraph) for details.

 ## How to set price information in ConnextPriceOracle